 Look up industry networking events in your area.
 Software companies and artists are often community-oriented and regularly hold conferences, webinars, and meet-ups.
 Practice your elevator pitch, and get comfortable with self-promotion!

-Learn Houdini FX and get industry-ready in 10 months!
+Learn Houdini FX and get industry-ready in under a year!

 CG Spectrum VFX School prepares you for the industry on an accelerated timeline.
 Learn from mentors who have worked on blockbuster films and best-selling games.
 Whether you're just starting out, changing careers, or upgrading your skills, VFX training taught by industry experts is the way to go.